lxgr-linux/buildaur/README.md

 - pcarg="" # Default arguments for pacman
 - mkopts="" # Default arguments for makepkg
 - replace_deps={"vte" : "vte-legacy"} # Items in dependency which should be replaced with another one
+- black=[] # Blacklist, package names in this list will be excluded at updates.
+The names have to be python strings and seperated by commas. black=["brave-bin", "cava"]

 Bash only options:
 - sudoreset=1 # Reset sudo before PKGBUILD